Brauckhoff/biopixR/joss/paper.md

 package provides a function with which users can use object detection and the filter function in a pipeline function.
-Both canny edge detection and thresholding can be parameterized via an interactive user interface using Tcl\Tk.
+Both canny edge detection and thresholding can be parameterized via an interactive user interface using Tcl/Tk.
 The package provides a function for the clustering of objects within an image according to the individual shape features using Self-Organizing-Maps (SOM).
 For circular objects, the threshold and smoothing parameter for objects detection can be calculated automatcally using